anurag619/music-ls/readme.md

  According to your likes in facebook 'music' column, the songs will be played in gaana.com.
 However you will have to click the 'play' bottom to start playing. :)  <ul>

+Note:- <i> There might be some sort of advertisement/promotion by gaana.com try removing them manually.
+The script cannot do anything about it.